-Improving voice outcomes after thyroid surgeryJune 4th, 2013 in Surgery /
+Improving voice outcomes after thyroid surgeryJune 4, 2013 in Medicine & Health / Surgery

 The American Academy of Otolaryngology—Head and Neck Surgery Foundation on Tuesday published a new Clinical Practice Guideline on "Improving Voice Outcomes after Thyroid Surgery" to recognize the importance of the patient's voice and the potential impact thyroid surgery can have on it.